aregtech/areg-sdk/docs/DEVELOP.md

 helloservice/twothreads/src/Makefile
 ```

-We'll use `Makefile` settings of `areg-sdk` to build the projects, but will not go to much into the details.
-To escape flooding of this manual, I'll not output each Makefile of `helloservice` project.
-Instead, use identical structure of [00_helloservice](./../examples/00_helloservice), copy Makefiles and remove everywhere string `00_`, so that for example the `Makefile` in `helloservice` will look like this:
+We'll use `make` default settings of `areg-sdk` to build the projects, but will not go deep and escape flooding by demonstrating only one case.
+For more details, see identical content of every `Makefile` in the [00_helloservice](../examples/00_helloservice) and make a copy by removing _"00_"_ prefix:

 ```shell
 helloservice_BASE       := $(AREG_EXAMPLES)/helloservice